digullagopichand/network-traffic-analyzer/README.md

 </p>

 <p align="center">
   A Java-based web application for real-time network packet capture, analysis, and visualization.
 </p>

 ---

 ## 📌 Project Overview

-The **Web-Based Network Traffic Analyzer** is a Java-based web application designed to capture, analyze, and visualize network traffic in real time.
+The **Network Traffic Analyzer** is a Java-based web application designed to capture, analyze, and visualize network traffic in real time.

 The system captures network packets and extracts information such as source IP address, destination IP address, protocol, port numbers, packet size, and timestamp.
 This information is displayed through a web-based dashboard using tables, charts, and real-time updates.